jawadcode/idle-vapourings/content/posts/hello-world.md

 wander elsewhere, which it tends to do).
 My current topics of interest are, in no particular order:

-* Compiler development:
+* Programming Language Development:
-  * Type systems and methods of Type Inference
+  * Type Systems and methods of Type Inference
   * Intermediate Representations (yet to explore)
-  * Bytecode Compilation and VMs
+  * Bytecode Compilation and Virtual Machines
+  * Garbage collection
   * Optimisation (yet to explore)
   * Codegen (yet to explore)
+* Miscellaneous programming things:
+  * Operating System Development
+  * Graphics Programming with wgpu, opengl etc
+  * Applying linear algebra to graphics programming
-* Functional programming:
+* Functional Programming (closely coupled with programming language development):
-  * How it relates to type systems (related to compiler development)
+  * How it relates to type systems
   * Algebraic Effects and other methods of encoding side-effects in the type-system (also related to compiler development)
+  * Translating functional programs into efficient imperative ones
 * Pure maths:
   * Currently reading "Proofs: A Long-Form Mathematics Textbook" by Jay Cummings
   * I'd like to explore abstract algebra, I've looked into category theory a